Travilah Oak

 The Travilah Oak is a large White Oak located in the Potomac Oak Shopping Center.
 The shopping center is located at the corner of Travilah Road and Glen Road in Travilah, Maryland.

 The Travilah Oak is believed to be over 330 years old.
 According to January 2021 measurements by the Maryland Big Tree Program, the Travilah Oak has a circumference of 19' 1", a height of 78', and a crown that stretches 110' in all directions.

 History

-The Travilah Oak, and the community it resides in, was named after the first post master of the area, Travilah Cleggett.
+The Travilah Oak, and the community it resides in, was named after the first post master of the area, Travilah Clagett.
 The shopping center next to the oak was built in 1979.
 In 1989 the tree received local attention when it was in danger of being cut down because of development.
 In 1997, Friends of the Travilah Oak joined together with the goal of protecting the tree and preserving it for posterity.
 The group coordinated with Hopkins and Porter Construction, Inc. to build a fence, patio, and seating area around the large oak.
 Today the floodlights illuminate the oak at night and lightning rods protect it from thunderstorms.